Hitscotty/gitapi/README.md

 # gitapi

-You can get started with this using/helping with this plugin by:
+You can get started using/helping with this plugin by:
  ``` bash
 git clone https://github.com/Hitscotty/gitapi.git && cd gitapi
 npm install